OpShin/opshin-book/src/language_tour/primitive_types.md

 b"test"[1]  # returns 101
 ```

-Or you can access a substring of the bytes.
+Or you can access a substring of the bytes from the first (inclusive) to last (exclusive) indicated
+index using `[a:b]` slicing syntax.

 ```python
 b"test"[1:3]  # returns b"es"